If you’re a small business owner today, you’ve probably been told time and time again that you need a CRM.

 Before we get to the juicier parts, let’s get the most basic need-to-know facts out of the way:

 |Who should use a CRM?||Anyone who wants to keep their business organized and profitable, from solopreneurs to Fortune 500’s|

 |What tasks can a CRM help you with?||

 |How much does a CRM cost?||Most CRMs have fixed monthly pricing schemes ranging from Free to $300 per month|

 |What’s the “best” CRM for small business?||There’s no such thing.
 The best CRM for your business is the one that meets your specific needs, is within your price range, and is easy for you or your team members to use|

 On the surface, what a CRM is (and what it does) is pretty simple.

 However, business owners often find themselves scratching their heads as they attempt to navigate the CRM world.
-And why not?
-The definition of a CRM seems to vary from company to company claiming to offer the ultimate solution.
+And why shouldn’t they?
+The definition of a CRM seems to vary from company to company claiming to offer the market’s ultimate solution.

 Meanwhile, the difference between one CRM to the next is staggering for small businesses.
 Oftentimes CRM solutions are so bloated with extra features that service-based business owners feel overwhelmed or priced out.

-So perhaps the better question to ask isn’t about what a CRM does, but rather what kind of CRM do I need?
+So perhaps the better question to ask isn’t what’s a CRM, but rather what kind of CRM do I need?